Klaim/cpp-proposals/p0535r0-generalized-unpacking.rst

 What alternatives were considered?
 ----------------------------------

 There are at least three possible alternatives that could provide features similar to generalized unpacking, as proposed here.
 The first alternative is first class support for multiple return values, where such are treated as parameter packs.
-The second is modifying structured binding (which we prefer to call "name-binding unpacking", for symmetry with "generalized unpacking") to support specifying a parameter pack as one of the unpacked values.
+The second is modifying decomposition declarations (which we like to also call "name-binding unpacking", for symmetry with "generalized unpacking") to support specifying a parameter pack as one of the unpacked values.
 The third is to introduce parameter pack generators.

 - First class support for multiple return values (which is effectively proposed by P0341_) is an ambitious feature with assorted difficulties (see next question).
 Moreover, if P0536_ is accepted, the need for true first class multiple return values would be significantly lessened.